Global Warming Prevention

 ◆Metrics & Targets

-We are proceeding with our efforts to grasp GHG emissions (Scopes 1, 2 & 3) in order to realize a sustainable society.
+Our Group is proceeding with our efforts to grasp GHG emissions (Scopes 1, 2 & 3) in order to realize a sustainable society.
 Believing it was necessary to further accelerate our efforts, in addition to the long-term targets that had been formulated, we newly formulated medium-term targets in December 2021 to achieve those long-term targets.
 We also developed a road map concerning risks and opportunities, based on the scenario analysis conducted in 2022, and we are currently promoting its implementation as a group-wide initiative.

 ○Reducing GHG emissions in the group